shellscape/loglevelnext/README.md

 which provides similar functionality as the [loglevel-prefix](loglevelpre) plugin, and is the factory which is used when a user passes the `prefix` option to a `LogLevel` instance.

+## Persisting the Level

+Persisting the level of a log between sessions in a browser isn't the job of a logging library.
+Primarily because working with `localStorage` these days is a breeze.
+If you need to store and retrieve a log level value between sessions, please look into leveraging the excellent and very tiny [`store2`](https://github.com/nbubna/store) library.

 ## Browser Support